AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-L462E-CELL1-TYPE1SC.md

 3. Press any key and in the configuration menu, change the default credentials to your data by following the instructions presented in the program and save it.
       ![Client configuration](images/config_menu1.png "Client configuration"){: style="float: left;margin-right: 1177px;margin-top: 17px;margin-bottom: 17px;"}

+    !!! important
+        APN (Access Point Name) is the name of a gateway between a GSM, GPRS, 3G and 4G mobile network and another computer network.
+If you use built-in eSIM card truphone then change APN to **iot.truphone.com**.

+    !!!
+Note
+        If you use external eSIM card you have to check APN used by your card's company.

 4. After changing credentials go to Coiote DM and refresh data:
      ![Registered device](images/registered_device.png "Registered device")